Be able to create the presentation layer of a web page

 21 Website Authoring – Presentation Layer

-Be able to create the presentation layer of a web page using HTML and basic CSS techniques.
+Be able to create the presentation layer of a web page using HTML and basic CSS techniques, and understand how it fits with the content and behaviour layers of the Cambridge IGCSE 0417 syllabus.

 <!DOCTYPE html>